-From the Software Stacks page, you can configure Amazon Machine Images (AMIs) or manage existing ones.
+From the Software Stacks page, you can configure Amazon Machine Images (AMIs) and manage existing AMIs.

-Software Stacks (AMIs) 103
+Software Stacks (AMIs) 90

 - 1. To search for an existing software stack, use the operating system drop-down to filter by OS. - 2.
-Select the name of a software stack to view details about the stack. - 3.
+Choose the name of a software stack to view details about the stack. - 3.
 Once you select a software stack, use the Actions menu to edit the stack and assign the stack to a project. - 4.
 The Register Software Stack button lets you create a new stack: - 1.
 Choose Register Software Stack. - 2.
 Enter details for the new software stack. - 3.
 Choose Submit.

-Software Stacks (AMIs) 104
+Software Stacks (AMIs) 91